droglenc/IFAR/supplements/installations/InstallRMac.md

     <img src="figures/R_MacInstall_Install.png" width="100%">
     </div>

-1. A dialog box will prompt you for your user account's password.
-Input password and press `Install Software`.
+1. A dialog box will prompt you for the password to your user account.
+Input your password and press `Install Software`.

     <div class="ctrstaticimg">
     <img src="figures/R_MacInstall_Password.png" width="100%">